nick-perry14/nick-perry14.github.io/about.markdown

 ## Bio

-Nick Perry is a combined BS/MS Computer Science Student who enjoys
+Nick Perry is a combined BS/MS computer science student who enjoy various sports and technologies.
+Nick is always on the edge of technology and enjoys following tech news.
+Nick will be working this summer as a Software Engineering Intern at JP Morgan Chase & Co in Columbus, OH.
+Additionally, he enjoys sports and is excited to graduate in 2023 to become part of the workforce.